 For enhanced security, Cloudera configures the hybrid environment’s FreeIPA to only

 permit strong encryption for Kerberos.
-Therefore, you have to make sure that Active
+Therefore, you have to ensure that Active Directory

 Starting from Active Directory 2022, AES-128 and AES-256 Kerberos